olincollege/ultimate-snake/README.md

 ## Summary

 Our game “Ultimate Snake” is a classic snake game in which the player can move around a snake while trying to avoid hitting any walls or itself.
-The goal of this game is to get the highest score possible by eating apples.
-The caveat is that whenever the snake eats an apple, its length increases.
-There are special items in our game!
+The goal of this game is to get the highest score possible by eating items.
+The caveat is that whenever the snake eats an item, its length increases.
+There are also special items in our game!
 Beware of the invisibility potion and speed potion.
 Enjoy our fantastic homebrew sounds as you play!

 ## Installation